JasonEtco/jasonet.co/src/pages/posts/new-features-of-github-actions.md

 const issues = await github.search.issuesAndPullRequests({
   q: `in:${context.repo.owner}/${context.repo.repo} label:bug`
 })
-// Expose it to future actions core.setOutput('bugs', JSON.stringify(issues))
+// Expose it to future actions, using JSON.stringify() to pass it core.setOutput('bugs', JSON.stringify(issues))

-// Later, in a future action, you can use: const issues = JSON.parse(core.getInput('bugs'))
+// Later, in a future action, you can parse the input: const issues = JSON.parse(core.getInput('bugs'))
 ```